One of the more unusual stories in the history of English pottery is that of the Minton majolica Loch Ard peacock.

 Minton majolica cane stands

-Other items recovered included numerous fairings and pewter.
+Other items recovered included numerous fairings, pewter and the ship’s bell.

 Fairings from the Loch Ard wreck